meher12/Kafka-kafkaStream-springBoot/README.md

 3. Additional stream operations in CommodityTwoStream (branch, filterNot, selectKey)
 4. Branching Alternative in CommodityThreeStream (KafkaStreamBrancher)
 5. Reward Each Location: To change original key by location value
+6. Calling API or Other Process (Something Suspicious: Fraud processing)